-Because it hosts so many residents and visitors in love with the sea, Marathon’s attractions are suitably maritime: a sea turtle hospital, a dolphin research center, a beach with a view of Sombrero Key lighthouse, a ferry to Pigeon Key where builders of the overseas railroad to Key West once lived, kayaking trails, deep-sea fishing trips, and several restaurants boasting the fresh local catch, and a thriving local music scene with playlists heavy on Jimmy Buffett and other seafaring folk-rockers.
+Because it hosts so many residents and visitors in love with the sea, things to do in Marathon are suitably maritime: a sea turtle hospital, a dolphin research center, a beach with a view of Sombrero Key lighthouse, a ferry to Pigeon Key where builders of the overseas railroad to Key West once lived, kayaking trails, deep-sea fishing trips, and several restaurants boasting the fresh local catch, and a thriving local music scene with playlists heavy on Jimmy Buffett and other seafaring folk-rockers.

 Even if you aren’t visiting Marathon by boat, it’s worth a stop to soak up the “real” Keys, where boaters and anglers live, play and find plenty of things to do.

 Things to do in Marathon

 An easy walk from the city marina, the Turtle Hospital tour is more educational than fun.

 The mission is to rescue, treat and return injured sea turtles to the sea.
 Be warned: Some sea turtle illnesses are not pretty.
 Green turtles are susceptible to fibropapilloma, a benign but frightfully unsightly tumor.
 The veterinarians at the hospital surgically remove and treat these tumors, but there is no cure or vaccine for the virus that causes this disease.